Where can I find out if a property has a building permit?

 - Plumbing violations – Allegheny County Health Department

-- Garbage cans being placed on the sidewalk too early – Environmental Services
+- Garbage cans being placed on the sidewalk too early – DPW: Environmental Services

 I want information on violations and permits.
 Do I need to submit a Right to Know request?

-If you would like a copy of a notice of violation or a building permit, our office can provide those without submitting a request.
-If you are requesting a large quantity of information or information that is historical in nature, please submit a request.
+Because some information is exempt from public disclosure, if you would like a copy of a notice of violation or a building permit, especially if you are requesting a large quantity of information or information that is historical in nature, please submit a Right to Know Request to the City's Open Records Officer ("ORO") in the City Law Department.
+The steps on how to submit a request are described at the bottom of this page.

 I want to submit a Right to Know request.
 Where do I go?